Vibronic Lasers | previous | next | feedback |

 Definition: lasers based on gain media with a large gain bandwidth, caused by a strong interaction of electronic transitions with phonons

 In some laser gain media, particularly in those doped with transition metal ions, there is a strong interaction of the electronic states with lattice vibrations, i.e. with phonons.
-This vibrational–electronic (in short: vibronic) interaction leads to a strong homogeneous broadening and thus to a large gain bandwidth.
+There can then be laser transitions where not only a photon is emitted, but also one or several phonons; also, optical transitions can involve the absorption of phonons.
+This vibrational–electronic (in short: vibronic) interaction leads to a strong homogeneous broadening of the transition and thus to a large gain bandwidth.
 In the early years of laser technology, vibronic lasers were sometimes called phonon-terminated lasers.

 Vibronic solid-state lasers, i.e. lasers based on vibronic solid-state gain media, allow for wavelength tuning over large ranges, and also the generation of ultrashort pulses.
 The most important types of vibronic lasers are